Python-Test-Engineer/attercop/CI_CD_NOTES/01_complete_chain_python_security_guide.md

 We can run matric Python version for the Docerfile using arguments: --build-arg PYTHON_VERSION=3.9 etc `02_CI/DockerfileMultiple` and `02/cicd_pipeline.yaml`.

 ## Deployment Gates

 ### Quality Gates

+- Enable branch protection rules by restriciting who can push to main
+- Ensure there are protocols in place for code review and security alerts
+- Set up team permissions and access controls
 - Require all automated checks to pass before allowing merge
 - Set minimum code coverage thresholds (typically 80-90%)
 - Block deployment on any high-severity security vulnerabilities
 - Enforce mandatory code review approval alongside automated checks
 - Require up-to-date branches before merging
+- Use only PROD environment on main branch and only PR from deployable branch.
+This locks it down.
 - 4 eyes for a release and manual to start with
+- Always use environment variables for sensitive information and then echo out the variable rather than having ${{}} in the output.

 ## GitHub Security Best Practices

-### Repository Security Settings
-- Enable branch protection rules by restriciting who can push to main
-- Ensure there are protocols in place for code review and security alerts
-- Set up team permissions and access controls

 ### Access Control & Permissions
 - Use GitHub teams with least-privilege access principles
 - Enable two-factor authentication organization-wide as a requirement

 ### Secrets Management
 - Store all secrets in GitHub Secrets, never commit them to code or environment files